Audi A7 Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-Average auto insurance rates for an Audi A7 are $1,416 annually for full coverage insurance.
-Comprehensive costs on average $286 each year, collision insurance costs $508, and liability insurance is $464.
-Buying just liability costs around $514 a year, and insurance for high-risk drivers costs around $3,076.
-Teens receive the highest rates at up to $5,364 a year.
+Estimated insurance rates for an Audi A7 are $1,416 a year for full coverage.
+Comprehensive insurance costs on average $286, collision insurance costs $508, and liability costs around $464.
+A liability-only policy costs as low as $514 a year, and high-risk insurance costs $3,076 or more.
+Teens pay the most at up to $5,364 a year.

 Average premium for full coverage: $1,416

-Includes $500 policy deductibles, minimum liability limits, and includes UM/UIM and medical coverage.
-Rates are averaged for all 50 states and A7 models.
+Includes $500 comprehensive and collision deductibles, split liability limits of 30/60, and includes medical/PIP and uninsured motorist coverage.
+Rates include averaging for all states and for all A7 models.

-Choosing to live in a large city has a significant impact on insurance rates.
-Rural areas tend to have fewer physical damage claims than cities with more traffic congestion.
-The graphic below illustrates how your location can change car insurance rates.
+Where you live can make a big difference on car insurance rates.
+Rural areas are statistically proven to have a lower frequency of accident claims than cities with more traffic congestion.
+The example below illustrates how location impacts car insurance rates.

 Use the form below to get customized rates for your location.